HafseeMan/Webscraping-python/README.md

 3. Interact with forms and other website components

-In this repo.
-Some excercises have been solved using different methods of webscraping with Python.
+# In this repo.
+Excercises have been solved using different methods of webscraping with Python.